RepoZTrees/github_project_recommendation_tool/README.md

 # github_project_recommendation_tool

-This project is still under development.
-However, this what this prgogram does so far:
+This programme is still under development.
+However, this what it does so far:

-  - It'll go through username's repositories
+  - It takes username (of GitHub) as a command line argument
-  - Based on user's commits, it'll give the language of choice (or favorite language)
+  - It'll print user's language of choice (favorite language) based on the repositories of the user
-  - It'll give you all the repos committed recently in your language of choice.
-For e.g. if most of your commits are in Python,     then it'll look for recent commits in Python.
+  - It'll print the list of username and repository name that were committed recently for that particular programming language.
+For e.g. if user's most of the repos are in Python, then it'll print username/repository names
+    committed recently for Python.

-Detailed project description coming soon......
-But in the meantime if you would like to use run this program from command line, please enter:
+To run this program from command line, please enter:

 # repoZTrees is a GitHub user name.
 You can enter your GitHub username.